MLKiiwy/vintage-webradio/README.md

 We use one for selection / power and another one for volume control.

 ## Power button + Led status indicator

 Connect :
 - Push button to PIN 5 (SCL - Line 2 - Pin 3) and PIN 6 (GND - Line 1 - Pin 3)
-- Led with 200 Ohm resistor between GND and Pin 8 (TXD - Line 1 - Pin 4)
+- Red Led Pin with 200 Ohm resistor between GND and Pin 8 (TXD - Line 1 - Pin 4)
+- Green Led Pin with 200 Ohm resistor to Pin 11 (BCM 17 - Line 2 - Pin 6)
+- Blue Led Pin with 200 Ohm resistor to Pin 13 (BCM 27 - Line 2 - Pin 7)
+- Led base Pin to GND

 Led will switch on automatically on startup because of Serial Tx (And blink), and switch off after halt.
 Wake up of raspberry is a built in feature.